S3-working-group/s3-practical-guide/content/src/appendix/icpt.md

 I will give all clients/peers the chance to publicly share feedback.

-I am part of an organized intervision group[^icpt-intervision-group] for collaborative learning to support my development, where I share about my practice and offer and receive help from peers, including relating to resources any one of us creates.
+I am part of an organized intervision group (of at least 3 people, e.g. a triad or a circle) for collaborative learning to support my development, where I share about my practice and offer and receive help from peers, including relating to resources any one of us creates.

 I dedicate some time to actively support others from the S3 community to learn and grow.

 I will make any S3 resources I adapt or create available under a Creative Commons Attribution-ShareAlike license.

 I will discuss possible objections relating to S3 patterns in my intervision group, and pass to S3 developers if I believe they qualify.

-[^icpt-follow]:
-	by following the changelog of the practical guide, or another channel specifically set up for this in the future and any changes to this voluntary commitment

-[icpt-intervision-group]:
-	of at least 3 people, e.g. a triad or a circle